paulcwarren/spring-content-docs/docs/index.md

 #### Spring Content

-Cloud-Native Headless Content Services for Spring.
+Cloud-Native Content Services for Spring.

-For creating services that manage content such as documents, images and digital assets such as video.
+For creating services that manage content such as documents, images and movies.

 Build your own cloud-native, scale-out headless content services using the exact same components as the Enterprise Content Management (ECM) vendors such as Documentum and OpenText, without the hassle.
 ## Features

 - Standardized content access no matter where it is stored

 - Content/metadata association

-- Content Search
+- Content search

-- Content Transformation
+- Content transformation

+- REST or CMIS endpoints

 ## Videos